 Must Do: Jumping Crocodile Cruise

-It’s a crowd favourite, and for very good reason.
+It’s a crowd favourite here in the Northern Territory, and for very good reason.
 The original Jumping Croc Tour, just outside Humpty Doo, has been operational since 1984.
 I actually remember taking part in a cruise when I was just a couple of years old.
 We went back again this year for my birthday some twenty five plus years later and business is still booming.
 You’ll get as close as humanly possible to the mammoth, scaly reptiles without being eaten.
 The water of the Adelaide River is extremely murky – you wouldn’t recognise a croc lurking beneath the surface if you tried.
 It’s just a short fifty five minute drive from Darwin to reach The Jumping Croc Tour.

 Book your Jumping Croc Cruise below for an unforgettable experience.

 Book your Darwin accommodation here for the best deals and locations.

 Litchfield National Park

 Just a short drive from the city of Darwin lies Litchfield National Park.
 I’m not sure exactly what it was I was expecting to see on the drive out, but the landscape was SO much greener than expected.
 It’s usually dry, low lying shrub and swamp flats, with the occasional tropical palm tree lingering about.
 Even more noticeable are the termite mounds dotted throughout.
 The magnetic termite mounds are the first sight to behold on the drive out to Litchfield National Park.
 It’s a quick stop to admire the sheer size of the structures, and then it’s quickly back on the road to head to Florence Falls.

 Book your ultimate day tours to Litchfield National Park below: